Rules

 8. Match Disqualifications

-8.1 A violation of the following rules will result in a Match Disqualification of that competitor, not the entire team.
+8.1 A violation of the following rules will result in a Match Disqualification of that shooter, not the entire team.
 Competitor will not be eligible to walk the prize table or continue to shoot.
-Depending on the competitor's mentality, they may have to vacate the property.
+Depending on the shooter's mentality, they may have to vacate the property.

-8.2 A competitor who causes an unsafe discharge.
+8.2 A participant who causes an unsafe discharge.
 Unsafe discharge includes but not limited to: Discharge that travels over a backstop, a berm, or in any other direction deemed by Event Officials to be unsafe.
-Note that a competitor who legitimately fires a shot at a target, which then travels in an unsafe direction, will not be disqualified.
+Note that a participant who legitimately fires a shot at a target, which then travels in an unsafe direction, will not be disqualified.

 8.3 A shot which goes in a direction that does not impact within 10’ of a target.